 Enhanced Bandwidth

-With the increase in data transfer speed, PCIe 5.0 offers significantly increased bandwidth, which is beneficial for applications requiring high data throughput, such as high-resolution video editing and data analytics.
+With the increase in data transfer speed, PCIe 5.0 offers a significantly increased bandwidth, which is beneficial for applications requiring high data throughput, such as high-resolution video editing and data analytics.

 Improved Power Efficiency